microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationtemplate-get.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application                            | None. |

-You don't require permissions to retrieve an applications from the gallery as long as you have a valid MS Graph token to call the API.
+Additional permissions are not required to call this API, as long as your application has a valid access token to call Microsoft Graph.

 ## HTTP request